ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/source-code-dependencies/manage-dependencies.md

 ### Pull a Ballerina library package from a custom repository

-1. Use the following command to pull a Ballerina package from a custom repository.
+1. Execute the following command to pull a Ballerina package from a custom repository.
     ```
    $ bal pull <package-org>/<package-name>:<version> --repository <repository-id>
     ```